 At Mersey Park, we provide a secure basis in English, following the National Curriculum objectives, that is absolutely crucial and will give our children the tools they need to participate fully as a member of society.
 We hope that as our children move on from us to further their education, that their creativity and passion for English and high aspirations travel with them and continue to grow and develop as they do.

 The teaching of reading at Mersey Park Primary School

 Whole class VIPERS sessions begin in Year 2 and take place more frequently as the children progress through KS2.
-These are carefully guided sessions using stand alone texts or extracts from longer texts.
+These are carefully teacher guided sessions using stand alone texts or extracts from longer texts.
 In these lessons, we explicitly teach the reading domains: Vocabulary, Inference, Prediction, Explanation, Retrieval, Sequencing and Summarising.